Muhlis Erkmen

 Reşat Muhlis Erkmen (1891 in Bursa – 27 June 1985 in Istanbul) was a Turkish farmer and politician.

 Biography

-He graduated from the Halkalı High School of Agriculture in Constantinople and got specialized in animal breeding and dairy farming in Berlin, Germany.
+He graduated from the Halkalı High School of Agriculture in Constantinople and specialized in animal breeding and dairy farming in Berlin, Germany.
 He played a pioneering role in the establishment of the Ankara School of Agriculture and the Atatürk Forest Farm and Zoo.
 Mustafa Kemal Atatürk personally gave him the surname "Erkmen".

-In the summer of 1985, he died in his house in Istanbul.
+In summer1985, he died in his house in Istanbul.

-Muhlis Erkmen was the Minister of Agriculture between 5 March 1931 and 11 June 1937 (7th and 8th government of Turkey) during İsmet İnönü governments and between 25 January and 9 July 1942 (11th and 12th government of Turkey during Refşik Saydam governments.
+Muhlis Erkmen was the minister of agriculture between 5 March 1931 and 11 June 1937 (7th and 8th government of Turkey) during İsmet İnönü's governments and between 25 January and 9 July 1942 (11th and 12th government of Turkey) during Refik Saydam's governments.